FLORIDA OF THE CONQUISTADOR

 reached the Florida coast and sailing

-northward to land near St. Augustine.
+northward to land from Melbourne to St. Augustine.

 He named the place "Pescua Florida", "the place of